 - 1. NYS Division of the Budget;

 - 2. NYS Department of Audit and Control;

 - 3. NYS Comptroller;

 - 4. NYS Public Authorities Information Reporting System (PARIS);

 - 5. The Authority's website;

 - 6. The Chairmen and ranking Minority Members of the:

 - a.
-NYS Senate Finance Committee;
+NYS Senate Finance Committee; and

 - b.
 NYS Assembly Ways and Means Committee.

 The Authority's Investment Committee (the "Committee") is comprised of Members, who, in consultation with senior management and a professional investment and advisory management firm help formulate the Authority's investment strategy.
 Senior management has worked with PFM Asset Management LLC, the Authority's investment and advisory management firm, to model a portfolio consistent with the investment objectives set forth by the Committee and the investment guidelines approved by the Members.
-The reports in Appendices B and C include an outline of market conditions and the investment strategy employed in the fiscal quarter of fiscal year 2014, as well as, an update on the portfolio's performance.
+The reports in Appendices B and C include an outline of market conditions and the investment strategy employed in the fiscal quarter of fiscal year 2015, as well as, an update on the portfolio's performance.

-At the close of fiscal year 2012, the Investment Report and Guidelines was revised and enhanced to formalize the Authority's requirements for MBE/WBE participation (See Guidelines, new Section 1.8 "Diversity - MBE/WBE Participation") and Board oversight of the Authority's investment portfolio (See Guidelines, new Section 1.9 "Oversight - Investment Committee").
-In addition, modifications to Section 2.3 "Portfolio Diversification" addressed the investments allowed in Municipal Bonds.
-In May 2013, the Board approved a new Investment Committee Charter, as is reflected in the Investment Report and Guidelines.
+The Investment Report and Guidelines include the Authority's requirements for MBE/WBE participation (See Guidelines, Section 1.8 "Diversity - MBE/WBE Participation") and Board oversight of the Authority's investment portfolio (See Guidelines, Section 1.9 "Oversight - Investment Committee").

-The following Appendices have been updated for FY13:
+The following Appendices have been updated for FY14:

-- 1. APPENDIX B Investment Report FY13. - 2.
-APPENDIX C Fiscal Year Ended October 31, 2013 Year In Review.
+- 1. APPENDIX B Investment Report and Guidelines FY14. - 2.
+APPENDIX C Fiscal Year Ended October 31, 2014 Year In Review and Portfolio Performance.